 Right now I’m on the campus of Ithaca College, which is located in Ithaca, New York.
 It shares the town of Ithaca with Cornell University.
 Ithaca College is a relatively modern university, a 20th century, primarily, institution.
 It has very modern architecture reflecting mid-century styles.
 And it also reflects mid-century tastes in higher education.

 It used to be with some of the older universities, those ivy-covered places that are really old, like Vassar and Colgate and Hamilton, etc., those schools were set up at a time when the liberal arts really was the only kind of education that one could conceive of.
 They read literature and studied the arts and studied society through the classics.
 In fact, way back when, there was very little science that was actually being taught; there was more theology than there was science.

-Thomas Jefferson kind of changed all that with the University of Virginia when brought in the sciences and also some professional education and agriculture and whatnot, so that by the time the 20th century rolled around, there was a predominant philosophy of higher education in this country that said that what higher education is all about is preparing our young people for a profession, for a way to make money, to contribute to the economy.
+Thomas Jefferson kind of changed all that with the University of Virginia.
+He brought in the sciences and also some professional education and agriculture and whatnot.
+So that by the time the 20th century rolled around, there was a predominant philosophy of higher education in this country.
+That said that what higher education is all about is preparing our young people for a profession.
+For a way to make money, to contribute to the economy.

 So there really are these two different kinds of strains in American higher education.
 So you have the Colgates and the Vassars.
 And even some of the Ivy Leagues, like Dartmouth or Princeton.
 Where the liberal arts really is the guiding principle of the education that is offered.
 Here at Ithaca, however, the education is primarily professional.
 So you’ll find students who are really choosing a preprofessional track in allied health professions, in communications.
 I had a student who came here for professional photography.